shudnal/Seasons/package/thunderstore/Seasons/README.md

 It unlocks more GPU power available to the game which could help.
 It's more handy than editing **boot.config** file.
 It won't harm at least.

+If you use RenderLimits mod and have "Distance area" setting more than 10 it may cause noticable fps loss at tree heavy areas.
+It couldn't be optimized further using only tools available for mods.

 ## What can be customized in different seasons
 * environments.
 Add new weathers, replace currents weathers properties, remove weather.